 On my block, nearly every week I wave goodbye to a neighbor’s moving truck and a few days later, am meeting new neighbors.

-I want settle in to Bend, and get to know the people who will have to put up with me for the next four or five decades until my friends put me in a nursing home.
-(With no children or husband, I expect, at some point, my lifer friends will convene in Bend from random corners of the country, and take my house away, and send me to a place where old people can eat jello and applesauce together and spread sexually transmitted diseases with abandon.)
+I won’t settle into Bend, and get to know the people who will have to put up with me for the next four or five decades until my friends put me in a nursing home.
+(With no children or husband, I expect, at some point, my life friends will convene in Bend from random corners of the country, take my house away, and send me to a place where old people can eat jello and applesauce together, and spread sexually transmitted diseases with abandon.)

-Lets be clear, I said aging, not dying.
-It’s about the quality of life you live until you get Kevorkianed.
+Let’s be clear, I said aging, not dying.
+It’s about the quality of life you live until you get Kevorkian.

-I don’t want to get plastic surgery or cling to my 27th year on the planet as if it was some glorious age that must be preserved forever and ever.
+I don’t want to get plastic surgery or cling to my 27th year on the planet as if it were some glorious age that must be preserved forever and ever.
 I have wrinkles.
 I will get more wrinkles.
-My ass will fall (bye, bye skinny jeans), my neck will jiggle.
-In L.A. when these things happen, you “correct” them.
+My ass will fall (bye, bye skinny jeans), and my neck will jiggle.
+In L.A., when these things happen, you “correct” them.
 I don’t want to correct them.